 Ranking highly organically on Google or other search engines is no easy feat.
 However, your website’s rank is incredibly important—research has shown that75% of people never look past the first pages of search results.
-If your business is hitting page two or three, it’s likely getting lost in the millions of results that are instantly served each time somebody runs a query.
+If your business is hitting page two or three, it’s likely getting lost in the millions of results that search engines serve in response to a query.
 The search engine’s algorithm determines which results are most relevant to that specific query based on a variety of factors including content, readability, authority, and keyword frequency.
 Depending on the search terms, physical location can play a role in the rankings as well.
-This is known as local search.
+Experts call this local search.

 What is Local Search?

 Local search refers to cases in which users are looking for a service based on a certain area.
 Examples of local search terms may include “physicians near me,” “pizza in [name of city],” or “accountants in the [name of city] area” – essentially, any query that defines a specific physical location.
 Local search can be an incredibly effective marketing tool for any business with a brick-and-mortar store that serves customers.
 In fact, in 2019, 46% of all Google searches were looking for local information and 72% of users who conducted a local search visited a store within five miles.

 Practicing local search engine optimization (SEO) can greatly improve search rankings if your business is working to drive customers into your brick-and-mortar location.
-But, keep in mind that local SEO encompasses all the components of general SEO as well as citation management.
+However, keep in mind that local SEO encompasses all the components of general SEO as well as citation management.